aredotna/building/_posts/2018-05-31-queer-technologies.markdown

 > _My virtual performance arenas are queer places where the viewer is challenged to adapt to the spirit of my ideas.
 That’s how I act as a performer.
 I disrupt logic._
 > —Jacolby Satterwhite

 In her book _The Transreal: Political Aesthetics of Crossing Realities_, artist and theorist Micha Cárdenas describes bodies as distributed: not ending at skin, but dispersed electronically.
 Cárdenas describes a “transreal” identity in relation to media scholar Henry Jenkins’ [“transmedia” model of communication](http://henryjenkins.org/blog/2007/03/transmedia_storytelling_101.html).
 In both cases, the prefix _trans_ implies an existence that goes beyond merely _crossing_ boundaries; rather, it suggests a dispersed _immersion_ in multiple technologically enhanced worlds at once.
-To become transreal, then, is to live in multiple simultaneous realities.
+To become transreal, then, is to live in simultaneous realities.
 The following works unhinge those realities.

 <figure>
   <h5>Porpentine Charity Heartscape and Neotenomie, <i><a href="http://slimedaughter.com/games/twine/river/">Probiotic River Therapy</a></i>, 2016</h5>